clearlinux/clear-linux-documentation/source/clear-linux/guides/maintenance/developer-workstation.rst

 Overview
 ********

-*Developer Workstation* helps you find the tools you need to set up your developer workstation.
+*Developer Workstation* helps you find the bundles you need to start your |CL| development project.

 First, we recommend learning how to use :ref:`swupd <swupd-guide>`.

-Next, check out :ref:`swupd search <swupd-search>`, which shows:

-* How to use `swupd` to search for bundles
-* How to use `swupd` to add bundles

 How to use this document
 ========================

 This guide helps you understand the minimum bundles required to get started.
 After installing them, you can add more bundles relevant to your use case.
 To run any process required for Clear Linux developement, you may want to add the large bundle :ref:`*os-clr-on-clr* <enable-user-space>`.
 However, given how many packages this bundle contains, you may prefer instead to deploy a leaner OS with only bundles relevant to your project.
 Developer Workstation responds to this need.

 Use Table 1, *Clear Linux Developer Profiles*, to identify the *minimum required bundles* to get started developing based on your role or project.